Abdullah-yasir/better.env/README.md

 UPLOAD_ON=if(ENV == "prod") "aws" else "server"
 ```
 #### Indented Blocks
-Isolated scopes can be created by nested the key values pairs under a key
+Isolated scopes can be created by nesting the key values pairs under a key
 ```bash
 DEV:
 	PORT=5000